Wandering Educators Youth Travel Blogging Mentorship Program

 Parasailing in Mexico

 Introducing the Wandering Educators Youth Travel Blogging Mentorship Program.
-For kids who have a natural curiosity about the world, and a passion for expressing themselves through words, photos, videos, and conversations.
+I'ts for kids who have a natural curiosity about the world, and a passion for expressing themselves through words, photos, videos, and conversations.

 We love exploring and learning about the world and sharing travel experiences.
 We also love to teach – to plant and nurture seeds and help people discover and learn their passion.